 Relationship NPS helps in investigating what areas of customer experience needs improvement.
 It helps you measure the overall health of the relationship with the customer.
-The best way to use relationship NPS is to understand who to send the surveys and when.
+The best way to use relationship NPS is to understand who to send the surveys to and when.

 In B2B, there are many people involved in one account playing different roles.
-It is critical to understand who should you take feedback from and about what.
+It is critical to understand who you should take feedback from and about what.

 They are the product users that use your product to accomplish their core job.
 They are the ones that tell you how awesome your product is and if any improvements are required.

 They are the decision-makers who don’t require any approval in making buying decisions.
 They sometimes use the product to analyze business outcomes or view executive-level reports.

 They are the advocates of the product.
 They are the ones that directly influence the buyer’s purchasing decisions.